-User Interface design refers to creating the look of a web page.
+UI design refers to creating the look of a web page.
 A user interface designer will decide where elements such as buttons, text, and images appear on a website.

-Often, backend developers create APIs which power the logic of a site, such as user authentication and payments.
+Application Programming Interfaces (APIs) are used in a range of contexts in web development.
+Often, back end developers create APIs which power the logic of a site, such as user authentications and payments.
 Front end developers must then query these APIs so that they can interact with them.

 APIs also let you interact with external services.
-For instance, the Google Sheets API lets you retrieve data from Google Sheets that you can use on your own website.
+For instance, the Google Sheets API lets you retrieve data from Google Sheets that you can use on your website.
 This means you can build integrations on top of an existing website.

 No matter what type of coder you are, you need to have some debugging skills.
 After all, no developer writes perfect code every time.
 There are almost always mistakes that need to be corrected before a site is launched.

 You’ll need to know how to break down a front end problem into different parts and solve it effectively.
 You should be capable of thinking critically when approaching problems, testing potential solutions, and evaluating the effectiveness of each.